-Published By Credit Suite at December 20th, 2015
+Published By Janet Gershen-Siegel at December 20th, 2015

-Business Credit is credit that is obtained in a Business Name, with business credit the Business builds its own credit profile and credit score and with an established credit profile and score the business will then qualify for credit.
+Business Credit is credit that you get in a Business Name.
+With business credit, the Business builds its own business credit score.
+Build a business credit profile – and with an established credit profile and score the business will then qualify for credit.

 This credit is in the business name and based on the business’s ability to pay, not the business owner’s since the business qualifies for the credit, in some cases there is no personal credit check required from the business owner.

-The business can use its credit to qualify for revolving store credit cards like Staples, Lowes, Sam’s Club, Costco, BP, Wal-Mart, even MasterCard, Visa, and AMEX.
+The business can use its credit to qualify for retail credit cards.
+And you can even score small business credit cards with MasterCard, Visa, and AMEX.
 The business can also qualify for credit lines and loans.

-Here are 5 secrets you should know to be able to properly build your business credit.
+Here are 5 secrets you should know to how to build business credit.
+Because a strong business credit profile is a business asset – and you want it!

 The perception lenders, vendors, and creditors have of your business is critical to your ability to build strong business credit.
 Before applying for business credit, a business must insure it meets or exceeds all lender credibility standards.